 This free Introduction To Public Administration Course from NIIT will give you an introduction to this field of inquiry with the fundamental goal of advancing management and policies so that government can function.

 This Master in Public Admin course from NIIT will teach you more about public administration, and upon successful completion, you will be able to:

-- Apply theories, concepts and research methods in investigating and analysing the complexities and challenges of public administration, management and governance
+- Apply theories, concepts, and research methods in investigating and analyzing the complexities and challenges of public administration, management, and governance

 We wish you the best of success with your UPSC exams preparation and with cracking the CSE!

 - 17 Study Tips For Exams To Ace The GK & Current Affairs Exams